zudanievil/MiceBrainMriSegmentation/README.md

 ## Core ideas ##
 ### Files ###
 * OS filesystem is a good interface.
-It also allows to make manual editing, if needed.
+It also allows for simple and fast manual editing, if needed.
 So we use files as the major input and output even if it is not really needed.
-*
 * each lib function should preferably change/create only one file or folder inside project/masks folder, and read only from one (different) file/folder.
 * Not using matching names means that config will contain a lot of unnecessary entries.